-Hay fever (mate hei) is inflammation of the lining of your nose and eyes due to an allergy.
+Hay fever (mate hei) is inflammation of the lining of your nose, eyes, throat and sinuses due to an allergy.
 It is very common in Aotearoa New Zealand.

 Key points about hay fever

 - Hay fever is very common and is caused by many irritants such as grass pollen, pet dander and dust mites.

 - Symptoms include blocked nose, runny and itchy nose, sneezing, coughing, red, itchy and watery eyes.

 - Severe hay fever may make you tired as it can affect your sleep and concentration.